ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

 information collected.
 MDN uses statistical analyiss (Software Releasability Analysis) to determine how many bugs remain in the software, broken down by severity.
-No software shall be released where this analysis shows that the maximum liklihood estimator is more than one Severity 1 remainining (p=0.95) in the software.
+No software shall be released where this analysis shows that the Maximum Liklihood Estimator (MLE) is more than one Severity 1 remainining (p=0.95) in the software.

 The issue tracking mechanism of the github repository shall be used to record all issues.